ezrnew/finance-app/README.md

 - There are also "scheduled scrappers" which run at some time interval.
 They provide data that is neccessary for reevaluating assets such as  currency rates or  [cpi](https://en.wikipedia.org/wiki/Consumer_price_index) values (only polish atm).

 # Portfolio
 Portfolio is the main concept of this application where all the users' assets are stored.
-User can have multiple portfolios to keep investitions separated, although a single portfolio is enough access all features.
+User can have multiple portfolios to keep investitions separated, although a single portfolio is enough to access all features.

 ![example portfolio](https://raw.githubusercontent.com/ezrnew/finance-app/main/assets/example-portfolio.png "example portfolio")